annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 Data privacy is ensured: all personally identifying information has been removed from the data.

-### 3.5 Is the data helpful in answering the question in the business task?
+### 3.5 Is the data helpful in answering the questions in the business task?

-The dataset contains all critical information to identify patterns in bookings.
+The dataset contains all critical information to identify patterns in bookings to answer the business questions.

 ### 3.6 Key steps taken in the Prepare Phase